10 fabulous free apps for working with audio, video, and images

 Available for Windows, Mac, Linux, and newer Chromebooks, it treats you to most of the features found in for-pay video editing software: multiple tracks, titling, trimming, slicing, effects, animations, and more.
 It sports a simple interface as well, which is a huge plus.

 For quick trims and cuts, the free, excellent, and web-based Online Video Cutter does as its name suggests.
 You can upload a video up to 500 megabytes in size and lop off dead space at the beginning or end of a webinar, for instance, or isolate a section you’d like to keep as a standalone video.
-Files can be output in five popular formats.
+Files can be exported in five popular formats.

 If you’re looking to convert one video format to another, download the open-source HandBrake application.
 It’s available for Windows, Mac, and Linux and features built-in device presets for outputting compatible video to your favorite gadgets.